rust-lang/leadership-council/policies/membership/auto-alumni.md

 non-alumni person in rust-lang/team.
 This communication will, in addition to any other questions, inform respondents what teams they are *currently listed* as a part of.
 The survey will invite a response of "Please remove me from
-<blank> teams regardless of any other responses."
+$TEAMS teams regardless of any other responses."

 This mechanism should help identify those who are still relatively active members, but may not have realized they are a part of some team.
 The Council